Judge to decide if Scott Peterson victim of jury misconduct - KESQ

 “She’s trying to leave,” Harris said.
 “This is not … I really want to be here because I’m gonna secretly get this guy. … If that’s the case, she’s the world’s worst spy because she’s already been excused.”

+Geragos relied on her false answers and never would have allowed Nice to stay on the jury had he known about the restraining order, Gardner said.

-Harris said she truthfully answered questions about her ability to be fair and said she had no opinion based on pretrial publicity.
+Harris said Nice truthfully answered questions about her ability to be fair and said she had no opinion based on pretrial publicity.

 The judge has 90 days to issue a ruling.